danjhd/wa-automate-sharing/README.md

 2. The [Automation Account](#automation-account) needs to have the ability to list all the [Member Accounts](#member-account) using the `ListAccounts` AWS API call, this operation can be called only from the organization’s [Management Account](#management-account) or by a [Member Account](#member-account) that is a [delegated administrator](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_integrate_services_list.html) for an AWS service.
 In this article we are using an account that has been delegated administrator for the `AWS Audit Manager` service, however you can use any service you wish or may already have delegated.
 3. An IAM role in every [Member Account](#member-account) that can be assumed by the Automation Account

 Since the first 2 pre-requisites can vary depending on use case we will leave these parts to complete on your own.
 The third one we will walk through next.
-If you already have a role like this in place you can skip this part, but please check you have the required permssions.
+If you already have a role like this in place you can skip this part, but please check you have the required permissions.

 ### Creating the required IAM role in all member accounts